 - Mail Server: mx1.email.com and mx2.email.com

 - Select the record type as MX from the dropdown box.

 3. Input the domain name in the name field:

-4. Clicking the “Click to configure” field will open up pop up.
+4. Clicking the value field after the record has been added will open up a pop up.
 Type in the address of the mail server and set the priority to 1.

 Priority is a relative number.
 There is no default variable for this setting.
 The lowest number in a group of MX records will have priority over the rest.

 6. Click save.
 Unless specifically asked by your email provider to set a certain TTL, leave “Automatic TTL” selected.
 Finally click “Add Record”.